artithw/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-###I want to run my own VPN but don't have a server for that
-You can get a VPS for just $5/month at [DigitalOcean](https://m.do.co/c/9a33fb00e021).

 ###New modify From forked repository

 - Use cipher AES-256-CBC